openkim/developer-platform/docker/config/instructions/README.txt

-    Whereas by default all of the queries in the pipeline.stdin.tpl files of the Tests are directed to query.openkim.org, if you issue `pipeline-database set local`, they will all be directed to a local database that is stored on disk at /pipeline/db/.
+    Whereas by default all of the queries in the pipeline.stdin.tpl files of the Tests are directed to query.openkim.org, if you issue `pipeline-database set local`, they will all be directed to a local database that is stored on disk at /pipeline/db/ by default.
 Assuming this has been done (the selection persists between starts/stops of the container), you can then proceed to run all of the Tests in a dependency hierarchy in order.
 In the example above, you would use `pipeline-run-pair` to run your Model or Simulator Model against the fcc Al lattice constant Test and then use it to run against the fcc Al elastic constants Test.^